 - Contrast should be used only for minor adjustments.
 Extremes may cause render artifacts. - Colorize is fairly sensitive.
-Pastel tints near white tend to work best. - Most parameter limits can safely be turned off or increased if needed.
-A few settings should not have their limits changed: Off On switches and the quality slider of the volume cameras.
+Tints near white tend to work best. - Most parameter limits can safely be turned off or increased if needed.
+To change parameter limits in DS3 simply double click the parameter name.
+A window will pop up where you can turn off or change that setting's limits.
+In DS4 left click the gear icon in the parameter's upper right - corner and select "Parameter Settings" from the pop up menu.
+A few settings should not have their limits changed: Off On switches and the quality slider of the volume camera.